Shockwave Treatment Therapists

 Your Brooklyn physical therapist may recommend either low-energy or high-energy shockwave treatments.
 The choice depends on your condition, the intensity of your pain and any mobility problems you may have.
 Low-energy shockwave therapy may help to improve early stage inflammatory conditions such as arthritis and inflammatory bowel disease.
 Low-energy shocks are often provided as a series of treatments.

 High-energy shockwave therapy is completed in a single session.
 It’s used to treat painful conditions such as tendon calcifications or damaged soft tissue.
 Treatment with high-energy shockwaves can be uncomfortable, but it stimulates the repair process, shortens healing time and often prevents the need for surgery.
-At TRI Physical Therapy in Brooklyn, the staff make every effort to keep you as comfortable as possible during the treatment.
+At TRI Physical Therapy clinic in Brooklyn, the staff make every effort to keep you as comfortable as possible during the treatment.
 Most people who’ve undergone the procedure say it’s worth the short-term discomfort to get the long-term benefits.

 Improving Debilitating Conditions Using Shockwaves